The Ultimate Guide to Learn Boxing at Home

 Your gym can be indoor or outdoor, but if it’s outdoor, make sure there’s shelter protecting your equipment from wet weather conditions.

 You don’t want to go through all the effort of setting up a home boxing gym to then have all your equipment saturated and left to rust.

 The floor of your gym isn’t too important, but given the choice, I like training on a soft surface.

 You can easily convert a concrete floor into a comfortable training surface with interlocking one-inch foam mats.

 Now you’ve got your home gym set up, it’s time to actually start learning how to box.

 Boxing is a skill – a collection of skills in fact, and just like any other skill, it can be learned by anyone willing to put in the time.
 The problem is, with so much to learn, where do you start?

 If you’ve bought any of the before mentioned resources you’ll have a clear roadmap for your training.

-If not, I advise your home boxing training begins with the following three critical skills.
-If you can perform these skills as well as any other boxer, you can consider your homeschooling a success.
+If not, I advise your home boxing training begins with these three critical skills.
+If you can perform these skills as well as any other boxer, you can consider your homeschooling success.

 Your stance is fundamental to you becoming a good boxer.
-Your stance will determine everything from the speed of your attacks and defence, to how much bang your punches have.
+Your stance will determine everything from the speed of your attacks and defense, to how much bang your punches have.